llxisdsh/pb/README.md

 - Large V or sparse occupancy amplifies the “hole cost,” increasing memory consumption.
 - Under sustained write contention with longer critical sections, reads may retry or fall back to the slow path, reducing throughput.
 - Dedicated CompareAnd* convenience APIs are currently unavailable; use Process to compose equivalent atomic semantics.
-- Experimental implementation; future APIs and semantics may be refined.
-Prefer NewFlatMapOf for initialization and explicit configuration.

 Usage guidance and boundaries
 - Prefer FlatMapOf for: